A dialog between cell adhesion and topology at the core of morphogenesis

-In spite of the enormous complexity of the adhesion machinery described above, several mechanical phenomena can be studied from a simplified version of the membrane structure ---see Fig. \ref{Fig:Fig2}A. Indeed, since more than a decade, several features of the adhesion dynamics have been studied from the perspective of the theory of foams, establishing an analogy between soap bubbles with potentially variable surface tension properties and cells \cite{Weaire:1999, Hayashi:2004, Maitre:2012, Winklbauer:2015, Maitre:2015, parent2017mechanics, Kim:2021, Fabreges:2024, Rustarazo:2025, vangheel2026rigidity}.
-In this framework, the key mechanical variable is the relative strength of the cell-fluid $\gamma_{cf}$ against the cell-cell $\gamma_{cc}$ surface tensions, a non-dimensional parameter, $\alpha$, defined as:
+Indeed, for more than a decade, a wide range of abstract descriptions have been proposed.
+The widely used framework of vertex models, despite its simplicity, has been shown to capture several key properties of cell tissues \cite{Farhadifar:2007,Staple:2010, bi2015density,bi2016motility,damavandi2025universality}.
+To incorporate the presence of intercellular gaps in biological tissues, other computational approaches have been developed, including models of deformable particles \cite{boromand2018jamming,chiang2024intercellular}, self-propelled particles \cite{huang2023bridging}, cellular Potts models \cite{graner1992simulation, durand2019thermally}, and foam-like models.
+Here, we will focus on the adhesion dynamics studied from the perspective of the theory of foams, establishing an analogy between soap bubbles with potentially variable surface tension properties and cells \cite{Weaire:1999, Hayashi:2004, Maitre:2012, Winklbauer:2015, Maitre:2015, parent2017mechanics, Kim:2021, ichbiah2023embryo, Fabreges:2024, firmin2024mechanics, Rustarazo:2025, vangheel2026rigidity}.
+In this framework, the key mechanical variable describing two or more cells in contact with each other and with the interstitial fluid (non-confluent tissue) is the relative strength of the cell-fluid surface tension $\gamma_{cf}$ against the cell-cell $\gamma_{cc}$ surface tension, a non-dimensional parameter, $\alpha$, defined as:

 In force-balance conditions the parameter $\alpha$ can be inferred empirically from the contact angle between the two (identical) cells $\theta$ and the fluid as: